Harnett County Jail Inmate Lookup

 Visitation Hours

-• Monday to Friday: 9:00 AM - 11:00 AM, 1:00 PM - 4:00 PM
+- Monday to Friday: 9:00 AM – 11:00 AM, 1:00 PM – 4:00 PM

-• Saturday and Sunday: No visitations
+- Saturday and Sunday: No in-person visitation

 Inmate Communications